 You will live within walking distance of several supermarkets as well as many small shops.
 Sainsburys, Tesco, and Waitrose are the three major supermarkets in London and are all near Metrogate/Foundation House.
 Also within walking distance is Whole Foods.
-Aldi is a little further distance away.
 Most grocery stores are open between 8:00 a.m. - 9:00 p.m. but close earlier on Sundays.